libetl/soundtransform/README.md

 Default constructor

- * **Parameters:** `percent` — if < 100, the sound will contains more samples, therefore the sound will be pitched down, and the frequencies will be lowered, if = 100, nothing happens, if > 100, the sound will contains less samples, therefore the sound will be pitched up, and the frequencies will be higher
+ * **Parameter:** `percent` — if < 100, the sound will contains more samples, therefore the sound will be pitched down, and the frequencies will be lowered, if = 100, nothing happens, if > 100, the sound will contains less samples, therefore the sound will be pitched up, and the frequencies will be higher

 #### ReplacePartSoundTransform